egandro/ansible-tutorial/docs/collections.md

 # Collections

-How to use roles from the community and your own reusable roles for own projects.
+How to use roles from the community for own projects.

 ## Community collections